abbyfrazier/HawaiiDownscaling/README.md

 # HawaiiDownscaling
 Process NetCDF files into raster (TIF) files for Dynamical Downscaling, Hawaii.

-Input files do not have lat/lon assigned as dimensions (instead they use "west_east" and "north_south").
+Input files do not have lat/lon assigned as dimensions (instead they use "west_east" and "south_north").
 These codes are used to assign lat/lon values to each time step and generate raster (TIF) files from the NetCDF.

 Input starts as 4 separate islands, 2 variables (rainfall and temperature), and 3 time periods (present day 1990-2009, and